minima-global/storefront/README.md

 ## Install

-The instructions below will install this app' as a [Minima MiniDapp](https://github.com/minima-global/MiniDAPP).
+The instructions below will install the Storefront as a [Minima MiniDapp](https://github.com/minima-global/MiniDAPP).

 1. Clone this repo', then, from a command-line, change to the same directory as this README and type `npm install`.
 That will install everything listed in [package.json](/package.json), which are the components of the [React](https://reactjs.org/) frontend to this application